Arsenal targets top 4 after summer of discontent

 LONDON (AP) — Rewind a year and Arsenal was heading into the new season with renewed vigor and optimism.
-But ahead of the upcoming campaign there is an all-too familiar sinking feeling surrounding the club.
+But ahead of the upcoming campaign there is an all too familiar sinking feeling surrounding the club.

 In 2018, Unai Emery had been appointed as head coach as the curtain came down on Arsene Wenger’s 22-year reign.